ddooley/ddooley.github.io/_pages/docs/data-categorical.md

 <img align="right" src="/assets/images/docs/data_john_sex_dp.png">

 Here "has phenotypic sex" is a data property existing between a BFO independent continuent entity (a physical organism) and a string literal code representing its sexuality.
 For any kind of axioms to work reliably with these values, the literals must be normalized to categorical values of sexuality.
-Since the